oat431/DatabaseLab-2021/README.md

 🧙‍♂️ How to use this repository

-We will throw the lab content before the actual lab time (typically 1 or 2 days before the lab)
+We will throw the lab content before the actual lab time

 after the lab time end and we finished scoring, we will give the lab answer